 All of the following parameters must be met in order to receive donor-directed contributions through United Way:

-- Must be a 501(c)(3) tax-exempt organization or local, state or federal government agency that has a presence within and serves the people of the State of Iowa; or a United Way in the United States.
+- Must be a 501(c)(3) tax-exempt organization, a local, state, or federal government agency that has a presence within and serves the people of the State of Iowa, or a United Way in the United States.

-- For 501(c)(3) organizations, the IRS-reported National Taxonomy of Exempt Entities (NTEE) code must align with United Way of Central Iowa Board of Directors’ annually approved community-change goals in education, income, health or basic human services.
+- For 501(c)(3) organizations, the IRS-reported National Taxonomy of Exempt Entities (NTEE) code must align with the United Way of Central Iowa United to Thrive five elements.
 Government agencies must identify an NTEE code comparable to their North American Industry Classification System (NAICS) code.

 - Must complete and submit to United Way of Central Iowa a Donor-Directed Contribution Program Application and reapply every 3 years thereafter.